Gabriel-Valin/honeystack-assessment/README.md

 ### Project architecture
 - Node.JS was made to work with modules, each file in Node.JS represents a module.
-- The Hubspot integrations would be moved to a single module like `src/libs/hubspot-client.ts`
+- The Hubspot integrations can would be moved to a single module like `src/libs/hubspot-client.ts`
 - Despite the methods `processContacts` `processCompanies` `processMeetings` has integration with Hubspot, they are methods which implement business rules, adapt these methods for not depends on Hubspot client directly is a good approach.
 - `Domain.js` represents a schema from mongodb not a real entity from system.
 Changing the name to `DomainSchema` can correct the misunderstanding
 - Organizing structure folder like: